 How does laser hair removal work?
 Why does it take so long to get the results you want?
 Why does it matter what type of laser you use?

 These are all very common questions for people looking into laser hair removal.
-In this article, I will explain the why behind each of these questions so that you can make an informed decision before purchasing laser hair removal.
+In this article, we will explain the why behind each of these questions so that you can make an informed decision before investing in laser hair removal.

 How does laser hair removal work?